PublicI/nuxt-template/README.md

-This is a generator for single-page apps and embeddable graphics for use by the Center for Public Integrity's news dev team.
+This is a generator for single-page apps and embeddable graphics for use by the Center for Public Integrity's data team.
 It sets things up real good so you don't have to worry about it none.

 ## Getting started